jnorback/JanTechTestApp/README.md

 ## Pre Requisites

+### A Linux Development system
+Example:
 * A Linux AMI instance in AWS that used to spanup and control the environment remotely through aws ec2 CLI and ecs-cli
+* Ensure that the AWS CLI is installed (default on the AMI Instance)
+* Ensure that the AWS ESC-CLI is installed

+### An AWS user account for CLI
 * An AWS account that have at least one available slot for a new VPC (the default is 5 max).
 * An AWS user that is allowed to access, crete, delete and manage VPC resources.
 (To be specified).
 An access key needs to be created for this user and saved.
 * Use the access keys to configure aws as a user on the Linux instance (matt in this example, with Sydney as the region):